cardano-community/guild-operators/docs/upgrade.md

 !> Remember that same as before, you're running these as non root user with passwordless sudo access for the session.

 - Download the latest prereqs.sh (tip: do checkout new features in `prereqs.sh -h`) to update all the scripts and files from the guild template.
 Most of the files modified with user content (env, gLiveView.sh, topologyUpdater.sh, cnode.sh, etc) will be backed up before overwriting.
+The backed up files will be in the same folder as the original files, and will be named as *${filename}_bkp<timestamp>*.
 More static files (genesis files or some of the scripts themselves) will not be backed up, as they're not expected to be modified.

 ``` bash
 mkdir "$HOME/tmp";cd "$HOME/tmp"